gmontamat/python-darknet-docker/README.md

 * [Numpy](https://pypi.org/project/numpy/)
 * [OpenCV](https://pypi.org/project/opencv-python/)

-Tags indicate whether the image supports GPU or not.
-They also refer to different flags in the [`Makefile`](https://github.com/AlexeyAB/darknet/blob/master/Makefile) for building the module.
+Tags indicate whether the image supports GPU or not and which base image to use.
+They also refer to different flags in the [`Makefile`](https://github.com/AlexeyAB/darknet/blob/master/Makefile) for building the library.
 You can check the meaning of each flag [here](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make "How to compile on Linux").